pixixiaonaogou/MLSDR/README.md

 Set data_mode = 'self_evaluated' to run FusionNet is trained on our divided sub-training and sub-testing to get the prediction information to train the SVM cluster in second stage.

-More details, please see our paper (will released soon).
+More details, please see our paper "FusionM4Net: A multi-stage multi-modal learning algorithm for multi-label skin lesion classification" (DOI: https://doi.org/10.1016/j.media.2021.102307).